jhudson357/wordle-unit-1-project/README.md

 # Wordle
 *Play the [Wordle](https://james-hudson-wordle.netlify.app/) game*

+## About
+This is my Unit 1 project created at General Assembly

 ## Game Rules
 Guess the hidden word in 6 tries.
 Each guess must be a valid 5-letter word.
 After submitting your guess, the tiles will change to green, yellow, or gray.
 - Green: The letter is in the correct spot